NebulousLabs/Sia/Consensus.md

 payout goes to 'ValidProofAddress'.
 If no proof is submitted by block height 'End', then the payout goes to 'MissedProofAddress'.

-All contracts must have a non-zero payout.
+All contracts must have a non-zero payout, 'Start' must be before 'End', and 'Start' must be greater than the current height of the state.
+A storage proof is acceptible if it is submitted in the block of height 'End'.

 Storage Proofs
 --------------